Activity

 Hung-Chi Wang

-Almost done routing the PCB!!
-Now I only have 10 traces left
+Almost done routing the entire PCB!! literally just stared at my screen for hours but now I only have like 10 traces left to route and I’m basically finished bruh

 0